maksimgm/engineering_blog/testing_with_jasmine.md

 	$ npm install -g jasmine

-Second, let's make sure it works, create a directory called, `jasmine_testing`, then type:
+Second, to make sure it works, create a directory called, `jasmine_testing`, then type:

 	$ jasmine init